Hey there, adventurer!

 I'd not thought about reading a lot about Scotland beforehand.

 Now, during that time in my life, I had to deal with a few things and I was at a very different place mentally than I am today.
+I had not started studying geosciences at that point in my life.

 I thought: "I'll learn a lot when I'm there!
 Why should I learn about Scotland right now?"